Skip to content

 The winters are mostly mild, even though there are cold winds from the north.
 Relocating to Hong Kong means you would encounter an average of 1,948 hours of sunshine per year, with the highest of 36.1C and lowest of 0.0C temperatures.

 The Hong Kong living standard is high if you are living at the center of the island, and if you are living off the island, you can save money for your accommodation.
 Whichever you choose, the plug sockets and voltage is 220V, just as in the UK.
 Concerning the price of the flats, there are three things to keep in mind.
-One is the size; second is the view, and third is how recently it has been renovated.
-If you get all three, you are lucky.

 Space is small.
 Rent is high.
 Just like any other modern city, the further the house from the center of the town, the lower the price.
 With the city expanding, there is a lot of opportunities in and around the city, and you can get a reasonable rate for housing if you walk around and search for it on each street.
 It is better to understand the areas to know which is better for you.
 And for this, you would need to hop around for at least a week.
+Also, the estate agents usually take about 50% of the first month’s rent.
+Hence, keep all the amount ready for moving to Hong Kong and getting a right flat.

 The good news for those relocating to Hong Kong is that the healthcare meets the western medical standards, and the doctors have proper qualifications.
 Moreover, all the people in Hong Kong have access to the government-subsidized public healthcare.
 There are a lot of children and maternal health care centers, specialist clinics, and outpatient clinics.
 But only the residents of Hong Kong can get treatment from over 40 public hospitals virtually without any cost.